cleitonbueno/pydd/README.md

 -------
 New future resources
 -------
-Automate with RaspberryPI BEAGLEBONE Black recording images
+Automate with RaspberryPI and BeagleBone Black recording images